ShivamMitra/Artificial-Neural-Network/README.md

 - Open a Pull Request with a clear description of your changes.

 ## License
-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) — see the LICENSE file for details.

-License
-This project is licensed under the GNU General Public License v3.0 (GPL-3.0) — see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.